 He currently works as Dean of the UAI Faculty of Engineering and Sciences, previously he was visiting professor at ETH Zurich, Switzerland, and was the first director of the Institute of Mathematical and Computational Engineering of PUC Chile, where he was a professor for 8 years.
 Carlos is an expert in the mathematical analysis and development of new high-performance computational algorithms, as well as in its different applications in energy conversion systems, astronomy or biomedicine.
 He has been invited numerous times as a professor and presenter at the main conferences and universities in Europe and the United States linked to his area.

-The participation of the UAI in the DO is a key axis, since the future of science, technology and the way in which new scenarios such as the climate crisis or sanitary crisis are addressed globally, will depend on the capacity that we develop to process and store large amounts of data, as well as to make decisions from them.
-The DO will involve growth at the academic, student, multidisciplinary research and technology transfer levels at UAI.
+The participation of UAI in the DO is a key axis, since the future of science, technology and the way in which new scenarios such as the climate crisis or sanitary crisis are addressed globally, will depend on the capacity that we develop to process and store large amounts of data, as well as to make decisions with them.
+DO will involve growth at the academic, student, multidisciplinary research and technology transfer levels at UAI.

 Lawyer from Pontificia Universidad Católica de Chile